EnarL/DocumentClassifierDashboard/README.md

 # Coding Challenge: Interactive Document Classifier Dashboard

 The design was made from the example UI.
+Time spent:4-4.5h
+Some possible additions: normalize the scores to equal 1, add undo functionality, implement pagination on the GET endpoint.
 ## Tech Stack

 ### React + Typescript for UI